KH-Nolan5908/Home-lab/Active-Directory-Lab/Part.4_Active-Directory-Lab.md

-## Step 4 : Join Windows 10 to domain, Group Policies, CMD, RSOP Report
+## Step 4 : Join Windows 10 to domain, Group Policies, & CMD.

 _Objective: Install a seperate VM workstation and join it to the domain._